pola-rs/polars-book/user_guide/src/introduction.md

 - Efficient algorithms
 - Very fast IO
   - Its csv and parquet readers are among the fastest in existence
+- Out of Core
+  - Many queries can be executed completely out of core (meaning that we can process datasets that are larger than RAM)
+  - Arrow/IPC files can be memory mapped (this is the strategy vaex uses)
 - [Query optimizations](optimizations/lazy/intro.md)
   - Predicate pushdown
     - Filtering at scan level